Berea-College-CSC-226/p01-main/README.md

 ![alt text](image/crc.png "Image of CRC card as an example.
 Upload your CRC card(s) in place of this one")

+❗️**Branches**: This project will require effective use of git.
+Each partner should create a branch at the beginning of the project, and stay on this branch (or branches of this branch) as they work.
+When you need to bring each others branches together, do so by merging each other's branches into your own.
+1. Branch 1 name: _____________
+2. Branch 2 name: _____________

 ---

 ## Milestone 2: Code

 No README action items.
-Keep your Kanban board up to date, and focus on your code. 🙃
+Keep your issue queue up to date, and focus on your code. 🙃

+Your repository should have, at a minimum, two branches; one for each partner, each with their contributions.

 ---